-Courts might also look at things like a liquidity ratio that’s below one(divide total liquid assets by amount of short term borrowing), overdue tax, and a lack of timely and accurate financial information.
+Courts might also look at things like liquidity ratios that are below one(divide total liquid assets by amount of short-term borrowing), overdue tax, and a lack of timely and accurate financial information.
 The liquidity ratio indicates how well short-term borrowing is covered by easily disposed assets, while overdue tax indicates the company is withholding tax payments to preserve cash flow.
 Other signs of financial difficulty include poor cash flow and unpaid creditors.
 From a creditor’s perspective, signs of business insolvency could be late payment of invoices, dishonoured payments, or post-dated cheques.

 The above causes can then lead into loss of capital, loss of revenue and loss of credit, which in turn lead directly to insolvency.
 Multiple problems can compound, leading to payments outstanding, credit issues, and other serious challenges.

 Business insolvency can have legal implications for company directors.
 If you run a business, you need to be aware of how to know if your company is insolvent and the underlying causes.
-Company directors in particular should be aware of potential next steps so they can act quickly to address business insolvency if it occurs.
+Company directors in particular should be aware of potential next steps so they can act quickly to address insolvency if it occurs.

 Sometimes a fresh financial start requires more extreme action than simply changing up a daily habit – such as entering into voluntary administration, liquidation or restructuring your organisation.
 That’s where we can help.
 Speak to one of our experts now for a free consultation, call us on 02 9220 7100.